Rihanna Just Made THIS Powerful Beauty Statement

 "To me, it makes a lot of sense / How the dreadlock Rasta was the Buffalo Soldier / And he was taken from Africa, brought to America / Fighting on arrival, fighting for survival."

-This much we know for sure: America's favorite bad girl just made a really good beauty statement.
+This much we know for sure: America's favourite bad girl just made a really good beauty statement.

 "To me, it makes a lot of sense / How the dreadlock Rasta was the Buffalo Soldier / And he was taken from Africa, brought to America / Fighting on arrival, fighting for survival."

-This much we know for sure: America's favorite bad girl just made a really good beauty statement.
+This much we know for sure: America's favourite bad girl just made a really good beauty statement.

 Advertisement